wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

    - Recent logs for Auctioneer should show all but one of its instances are currently waiting on locks, and the active Auctioneer should show a record of when it last attempted to execute work.
 This attempt should correspond to app development activity, such as `cf push`.
    - Reference the Auctioneer-level Locket metric `auctioneer.LockHeld`.
 A value of 0 indicates Locket issues at the Auctioneer level.
 For more information, see Locks Held by Auctioneer.
 5. The TPS Watcher is primarily active when app instances crash.
 Therefore, if the TPS Watcher is suspected, review the most recent logs.
-6. If you are unable to resolve on-going excessive active locks, pull logs from the Diego BBS and Auctioneer VMs, which includes the Locket service component logs, and contact Pivotal Support.
+6. If you are unable to resolve on-going excessive active locks, pull logs from the Diego BBS and Auctioneer VMs, which includes the Locket service component logs, and contact VMware Support.

 ## PAS Auctioneer Fetch State Duration Taking Too Long

 App stage requests for Diego may be failing.
-Consult your Pivotal Expert.
+Consult your VMware Expert.

 ## PAS Auctioneer LRP Auctions Failed